corrode/corrode.github.io/content/blog/enums.md

 }
 ```

-In Rust, enums are much more powerful than in many other languages!
+But that's not all; in Rust, enums are much more powerful than in many other
+languages.
 For example, we can add data to our enum variants:

 ```rust
 #[derive(Debug)]